diecatiamonteiro/diecatiamonteiro/README.md

 ## Cátia Monteiro <br>✦  Web Developer <br>✦ UI/UX Advocate  <br>

-Hey there, and welcome to my journey—from senior to junior!
+Hi, and welcome to my journey—from senior to junior!
 After 15 rewarding years in Education, I've made an exciting career shift into web development.
 It's been such a blast so far, and I can’t wait to keep learning and growing my skills in this field.
 <br>

 ---